AvantaR/nestjs-what3words/README.md

 ### Synchronous registering

-For registering module synchronously use `register()` method, which expect object with `key` property.
+For registering module synchronously use `register()` method, which expects object with `key` property.
 Example:

 ```Typescript
 import { Module } from '@nestjs/common';